-1. Help spread the word about Parents of Preemies Day all year long.
+1. Help spread the word about Parents of Preemies Day on social media – or just share the day with your relative or friend.

 3. Treat a parent of a preemie to Proud Preemie Parent Gear so they can show their pride every day.

-4. Celebrate with new preemie parents by taking a gift to your local NICU (e.g., bagels, candy, cards… the ideas are endless) on Parents of Preemies Day.
+4. Celebrate with new preemie parents by taking a gift to your local NICU (e.g., bagels, candy, cards… the ideas are endless) on Parents of Preemies Day (the first Sunday in May).
+Just make sure to call first to make sure it’s okay for you to drop off a gift.

-5. Take pictures of your friends and family celebrating Parents of Preemies Day and post on the Parents of Preemies Day facebook page or post your photos on Instagram or Twitter with the hashtag #parentsofpreemiesday.
+5. Take pictures of your friends and family celebrating Parents of Preemies Day and post them on the Parents of Preemies Day Facebook page or post your photos on Instagram or Twitter with the hashtag #parentsofpreemiesday.

 6. Use any of the suggestions on the two lists below.
 A community of parents of preemies compiled these lists of simple acts of kindness and helpful words that you can share when you’re not sure what to say or do.